 securities laws of any such jurisdiction.
 No offering of securities shall be made except by means of a prospectus meeting the requirements of Section 10 of the U.S. Securities Act of 1933, as amended.
 This communication relates to a proposed

-The Partnership and its directors, executive officers and other members of management and employees may be deemed to be participants in the solicitation of
+ETE and its directors, executive officers and other members of management and employees may be deemed to be participants in the solicitation of proxies in

 Williams and its directors, executive officers and other members of management and employees may be deemed to be participants in the solicitation of proxies